 That all sounds pretty fantastic for investors but that sounds pretty dismal for the lowly transcriptionist, doesn’t it?
 I’m here to tell you the opposite!
 Having worked directly with speech rec for many years, I can honestly say that along with the advent of this new technology has come some of the biggest headaches in the MT/HDS industry.
 To say that our medical records across the board are in great peril because of this “improved” technology would not be exaggerating.

 In fact, critical and major errors within the medical record are on the rise and alarmingly so.
-Add that to the fact that drug errors are now the third leading cause of death (behind only heart disease and cancer) in the United States, and Houston – I think we have a problem.
+Add that to the fact that drug errors are now the third leading cause of death (behind only heart disease and cancer) in the United States.
 It would seem shocking to think that technology that has been in the making for decades could be at the root of this problem but if we logically think about it, that’s at the heart of the problem.

 Machines do not think.
 Computers cannot reason and unfortunately for patients everywhere, the software hears what it hears.
 It cannot reason out that the drug it just spit out onto the page is the wrong medication or the wrong dose.
 It cannot think if it did not quite hear the word “not” so it left it out.
 This has now changed a person’s medical story irrevocably and without the slightest bit of guilt because it’s a machine!
 It does not reason, it does not think, it does not care if it made a serious error or not.

 Add to that the fact that it takes literally hours for a voice (a single voice) to train the speech engine to get it right and you can see how intricate this process is.
 Add to that foreign accents (the infamous ESL dictators that we have hundreds if not thousands of), the dictator who wants to eat lunch or drink his coffee while dictating, or the doctor who dictates at least 100 words per minute and we can all see what a monumental task this conversion is.